The Perfect Bosnia & Herzegovina Day Trip From Dubrovnik

 Throughout your time in Mostar, you can see some of its most important attractions, like the Mostar Bridge and Old Town, and of course, try out the delicious local cuisine.

-The Old Town is home to the renowned UNESCO attraction, Stari Most (Mostar Bridge), undoubtedly the biggest highlight of Mostar.
+The Old Town is home to the renowned UNESCO attraction, Stari Most (Mostar Bridge), which is undoubtedly the biggest highlight of Mostar.

 Unfortunately, the bridge has undergone severe jeopardies over the years, but its current form was rebuilt in 2004 after previously being destroyed in the Bosnian war in 1994.